phillippro/astrobridge/README.md

 a software to calibrate astro-photos from ccd and cmos cameras

+This is version 1.0 which only calibrate JPG images.

 aim: To introduce how to use python to do astronomical image calibration.

 function: To calibrate jpg images and generate calibrated jpg and fits images